ArzuAshik/volunteer-network/README.md

 - Register for any volunteer service
 - Search option for volunteer service.
 - Registered volunteers list for admin
-- Add new volunteer event option for the admin
+- Add a new volunteer event option for the admin
 - Google Login
 - Remove a volunteer option for the admin